Start Annotation

 How 2D Bounding Boxes Power Video Object Detection Models

-Video object detection models rely on annotated bounding boxes to understand where objects are located and how they behave over time.
-High-quality 2D bounding box annotation provides the spatial and temporal signals models need to learn effectively.
+Video object detection models rely on annotated bounding boxes to understand two things: where objects are located and how they behave over time.

-• Improved detection accuracy in dynamic scenes
+• Higher detection accuracy — Models perform better in dynamic, real-world scenes

 Video Use Cases Where 2D Bounding Boxes Excel

-Surveillance and Security
+Surveillance Systems and Security

 Retail Video Analytics